-With WordPress Multisite, hundreds of websites are accessible to you at one place.
+With WordPress Multisite, hundreds of websites are accessible to you in one place.
 It works as a network under a single domain.
 You can add subdomains or subdirectories virtually by adding code to wp-config.php and WordPress .htaccess file.
 This means you don’t need to create any extra folders.

 Who Needs WordPress Multisite?

 WordPress Multisite setup can be used for business websites.
 Already, this is a popular option for developing multi-user and multi-subsite networks for educational institutions, ecommerce stores, hospitality industry, the entertainment industry, and development agencies.